Nakilon/rasel/README.md

   * `0`..`9`, `A`..`Z` -- push single [Base36](https://en.wikipedia.org/wiki/Base36) digit value onto the stack
   * `$` -- "discard" -- pop a value and do nothing with it
   * `:` -- "duplicate" -- pop a value and add it back to the stack twice
-  * `\` -- "swap" -- pop a value twice and put them back in reverse order
+  * `\` -- "swapn" -- pop a value N from the stack, then swap the next one with the N+1th If N isn't an integer the error is raised.
+    If N is 0 or negative then nothing swaps and it's effectively the same as `$`.
+    If N exceeds the current depth of the stack then the stack is extended with zeros as much as needed.
   * `>`, `<`, `^`, `v` -- set instruction pointer direction
   * `-`, `/`, `%` -- pop two values and push the result of an arithmetic operation
     If divisor or modulus is 0 it's not an error and result is 0.